itrajkov/Dodgerino-Game/README.md

 # The web server

-  I also wrote a flask webapp which has "About" section and a "Highscore" section.
+  I also wrote a flask webapp which has an "About" section and a "Highscore" section.

   The "About" section has all the credits and the controls of the game.

-  The "Highscores" sections grabs the scores from the database, and lists them in a table.
+  The "Highscores" section grabs the scores from the database, and lists them in a table.